royaltm/spectrusty-tutorial/README.md

 SPECTRUSTY Tutorial
 ===================

-Click [here][tutorial] to read the [tutorial] for the [SPECTRUSTY] library.
+Example programs from the [tutorial] for building your own emulators with the [SPECTRUSTY] library.

-This repository contains example programs created from the steps in the tutorial.
+This supplementary repository contains Rust crate with sources built from each of the tutorial steps.

 Prerequisites